Diane Kruger Celebrates Mother’s Day By Sharing First Snapshot Of Her Daughter

 In honor of Mother’s Day, Diane posted a sweet photo of herself donning a black string bikini as she sat on the shoreline of a damp sandy beach looking out at the ocean with her daughter hoisted up into her arms.

-The duo, who were celebrating their very first Mother’s Day together, watched as the sky turned shades of orange and pink while the sun light sparkled as it radiated across the rolling waves.
+The duo, who were celebrating their very first Mother’s Day together, watched as the sky turned shades of orange and pink while the sunlight sparkled as it radiated across the rolling waves.

 Unfortunately, the photo was snapped from a distance by someone standing behind Diane and her little one.
 So, fans of the couple were not able to get a crystal-clear picture of the little one.